oiteam/pmmc-pte-pyoi/README.md

-pmmc-pte-pypai
+pmmc-pte-pypte
 ==============

-PyPAI - enhanced launcher/client for PAI
+PyPTE - collection of Python utils for PTE-PMMC projects